 You can substitute the pumpkin puree in this recipe with three things: (1) butternut squash puree, (2) sweet potato puree, or (3) acorn squash puree.
 Do not use pumpkin pie filling.

 Yes, these banana pumpkin muffins are healthy.
 Firstly, they are made with simple and wholesome ingredients.
 Second, they are refined sugar-free and are naturally sweetened with maple syrup.
-Third, there is no butter in this recipe; instead, we use Greek yogurt and melted coconut oil.
+Third, this recipe has no butter; instead, we use Greek yogurt and melted coconut oil.
 Fourth, they have protein and healthy fats in them.

-To make these muffins gluten-free, substitute the all-purpose flour with gluten free 1:1 baking flour.
-Do not use almond flour, coconut flour, cassava flour, or oat flour.
+To make these muffins gluten-free, substitute the all-purpose flour with gluten-free 1:1 baking flour.
+Do not use almond, coconut, cassava, or oat flour.

 Yes!
-Feel free to add 1/3 to 1/2 cups of chopped walnuts or pecans to the batter.
+Feel free to add 1/3 to 1/2 cups of chopped walnuts, pecans, or chocolate chips to the batter.
 You can also sprinkle some on top before you bake the banana pumpkin muffins.

 Can you make the batter ahead of time?